bshurikan/mpo_nx/README.md

 ## Performance

-Currently this port uses VM as there is no source code or YYC available (please let me know if this changes), unfortunately this caps performance at ~75% of PC movement speed and occasional hitches.
-It is 100% playable but not the definitive way to enjoy Origins (PC, Steam deck or similar recommended).
+As of v1.1.0 this port uses YYC APK (I had the pleasure of working directly with Lv.4 to release the Android version), this allows for full performance 100% full speed except in some rooms with many sprites.
+It is 100% playable, enjoy!

 ## Building from source